securesystemslab/PKRU-Safe/README.md

 /// (WARNING: Rust requires these annotations to be at the top of the file to work correctly.)
 ```

-The final requirement if that you change the build profiles in the
+The final requirement is that you change the build profiles in the
 [Cargo.toml](https://github.com/securesystemslab/pkru-safe-example/blob/main/Cargo.toml) of
 the root Rust project that depends on the libraries you just modified.